 Rob Tubman, Solicitor in the Employment & Incentives team at A&L Goodbody, discusses the casualisation of contracts, explaining what a zero hours contract is, their benefits and when it is appropriate to use them.

-In this video, Rob comments on the rights and entitlements of zero-hours workers and clarifies the position on the use of exclusivity clauses in Northern Ireland.
-Rob refers to the latest gig economy cases, including Deliveroo and Uber, highlighting the Court’s approach of looking beyond the contract to the reality of the physical working relationship.
+In this video, Rob comments on the rights and entitlements of zero-hours workers and clarifies the position on the use of exclusivity clauses in Northern Ireland, referring to the latest gig economy cases, including Deliveroo and Uber, highlighting the Court’s approach of looking beyond the contract to the reality of the physical working relationship.
 Rob stresses to employers the importance of complying with their obligations and the need to ensure that arrangements in place accurately reflect the position between the parties.

 Removal of an Employee at the Request of a Client: How Do I Handle It?

 We have a number of service contracts with large organisations in Northern Ireland.
 One of our major clients has asked us to remove our employee from their site.
 The client has not complained about the employee’s work performance but instead about allegations of criminal activity against the employee, which were published in a local newspaper.
 How do I handle it?

 Patricia Rooney, Director in the Employment Department at Tughans, offers advice on how to remove or relocate an employee at the request of a client.

 Barry Phillips Speech from NI Equality & Diversity Awards 2018

 A speech from Legal-Island Chairman Barry Phillips at the Northern Ireland Equality and Diversity Awards at Titanic Belfast last Friday has brought unconscious bias to the forefront of attendees’ minds.